 Summary Exercise can be very effective if you are trying to lose belly fat.
 Exercise also has a number of other health benefits and can help you live a longer life.

 What you eat is important.
 Pretty much everyone knows this.

 However, most people actually don't have a clue what they are really eating.

 People think they're eating "high protein," "low-carb" or something else, but tend to drastically over- or underestimate.

 I think that for anyone who truly wants to optimize their diet, tracking things for a while is absolutely essential.

 It doesn't mean you need to weigh and measure everything for the rest of your life, but doing it every now and then for a few days in a row can help you realize where you need to make changes.

-If you want to boost your protein intake to 25-30% of calories, as recommended above, just eating more protein rich foods won't cut it.
+If you want to boost your protein intake to 25-30% of calories, as recommended above, just eating more protein rich foods won't be enough.
 You need to actually measure and fine tune in order to reach that goal.

 I personally do this every few months.
-I weigh and measure everything I eat to see what my current diet is looking like.
+I weigh and measure everything I eat to see what my current diet looks like.